 You can walk the scenic trail along the river or, even better, kayak!
 A local favourite with many benches to sit, relax, and watch the clouds go by.

 What better way to spend an afternoon than having a beer brewery tour and tasting?
 Informative and fun, learn all about the brewing process while sampling their many varieties of beer!

+The Calgary Tower is on the top of the list of Calgary attractions.
 See 360 views of Calgary, take a step out onto the glass floor to get your pulse up and visit the restaurant and gift shop at the top of the tower!

 Visit the second largest urban park in the country!
 Paved walking and biking trails, nature, and a panoramic view of the city!

 photo courtesy of: Wikimedia user Qyd.

 The skywalk is an inside pedestrian walkway for when the weather is fierce.
 There is 18 km (11 mi.) of walkway including 62 bridges.
 There are lots of shops, cafes, restaurants, and other attractions on your way to and fro Calgary’s landmarks.
 Most of the walkway is located 15 feet above the ground, hence the name.